IntellectualSites/documentation/plotsquared/commands.md

 ### DEBUGROADREGEN

 Regenerate all roads based on the road schematic.
-Insert "plot" to regen it from the plot height, input "height [height]" to regen from a custom height.
+Insert "plot" to regen it from the plot height, or input "region" with a custom height.

 **Usage:**
 `/plot debugroadregen <plot | region [height]>`